-Strategic Area Budget Code Planned Amount On Hold Amount Prevention HVCT 72,000 0 choices and decisions in seeking appropriate health care.
+Strategic Area Budget Code Planned Amount On Hold Amount Prevention HVCT 70,000 0

+HIV testing and counseling (HTC) has been identified as the entry point for HIV prevention, treatment, and care and support.
+It is a key strategy to empower individuals at a personal level to make informed choices and decisions in seeking appropriate health care.
 Pact will build the technical and institutional strength of partners to increase testing opportunities and enable people who test positive to seek appropriate care and prevent transmission.
 HIV testing and counseling services to be supported will be both provider and client initiated.
 Pact will also ensure that partners scale up HTC services by increasing the number of both free-standing and provider initiated testing and counseling sites nationwide, targeting both key and rural populations, improving the ratio of male to female counselors and development of programs aimed at increasing couple/partner testing and counseling and disclosure of some services to lay counselors.
 Pact's partners provide HTC services from mobile sites, linking clients to treatment and care services including referrals for CD4 counts and referrals to support groups.
 HTC activities are utilized for personalized HIV prevention education to clients through pre- and post-test counseling sessions.
 Pact will strengthen the HTC partners' capacity to mainstream gender in HTC and address underlying gender norms and behaviors and gender based violence issues that influence further spread of HIV.
 Partners will also forms strategic partnerships with MC providers to facilitate easy referrals and linkages of HTC to MC.